Declaration of compliance

 Declaration of the Board of Management and the Supervisory Board of Biotest AG on the recommendations of the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG)

-Since the last Declaration of Compliance dated 17 March 2015, which referred to the German Corporate Governance Code as amended on 13 May 2013 and 24 Juni 2014, Biotest AG has complied with all recommendations of the German Corporate Governance Code as amended on 24 June 2014 and 5 May 2015 with the following exceptions:
+Since the last Declaration of Compliance dated 15 March 2016, which referred to the German Corporate Governance Code as amended on 24 June 2014 and 5 May, the Corporate Governance Code has not been amended and Biotest AG has complied with all recommendations of the German Corporate Governance Code in its current version with the following exceptions:

 Biotest AG continues not to follow the recommendation in Section 3.8 (3) of the German Corporate Governance Code to set a deductible on D&O insurance for the members of the Supervisory Board in the amount prescribed in Section 93 (2) clause 3 of the AktG for members of the Board of Management.
-The reasons given in the last Declaration of Compliance remain valid.
-A deductible equivalent to the deductible for members of the Board of Management would be out of proportion to the current remuneration levels for Supervisory Board duties.
+As explained in the last Declaration of Compliance a deductible equivalent to the deductible for members of the Board of Management would be out of proportion to the current remuneration levels for Supervisory Board duties.
 Biotest AG has set in its view an appropriate deductible for its Supervisory Board members.

 The recommendation set forth in Section 4.2.3 (2) of the German Corporate Governance Code requires that an upper limit be set for the remuneration amount in total and variable remuneration components for the Board of Management.
 The contracts entered into with Board of Management members do not contain any explicit upper limit amounts for the remuneration in total.
 However, a limit is specified for the maximum amount of each and every remuneration component.
 The Supervisory Board is of the opinion that it is not necessary to additionally set an explicit upper limit amount for the remuneration in total.